MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-insights-dataverse.md

 **New organization**

-If a new organization is created when signing up for Customer Insights, it will automatically get a new Dataverse environment during the provisioning process.
+If you create a new organization when setting up Customer Insights, you'll automatically get a new Dataverse environment.

 > [!NOTE]
 > If your organizations already uses Dataverse in their tenant, it’s important to remember that [Dataverse environment creation is controlled by an admin](/power-platform/admin/control-environment-creation.md).
 For example, if a you're setting up a new audience insights environment with your organizational account and the admin has disabled the creation of Dataverse trial environments for everyone except admins, you can't create a new trial environment.